 | Resolution | 300 DPI minimum.
 Lower DPI prints fuzzy on tumblers and mugs. |

-Pro tip: Always print a test on plain copy paper first, hold it against your blank, and trim to check alignment before wasting sublimation paper.
+Pro tip: Print a test on plain copy paper first, hold it against your blank, and trim to check alignment before using sublimation paper.

 Recommended Sublimation Tools

-- HTVRONT Auto Heat Press 15×15 – consistent pressure & even temperature for large blanks → Read Review
+- HTVRONT Auto Heat Press 15×15 – consistent pressure and even temperature for larger blanks → Read Review

-- Cricut Ceramic Coffee Mug for Sublimation – polymer-coated & dishwasher-safe → Read Review
+- Cricut Ceramic Coffee Mug for Sublimation – polymer-coated and dishwasher-safe → Read Review

-- VEVOR 20 oz Sublimation Tumblers (8-Pack) – double-wall insulated, straight & skinny → Read Review
+- VEVOR 20 oz Sublimation Tumblers (8-Pack) – double-wall insulated, straight and skinny → Read Review

 Looking for more craft gear?
 Browse our full crafting tools collection →